 The Company has a policy with respect to services rendered by its external auditors (the "Policy").
-The Policy divides the services in three categories: (i) services that are considered audit related ("Audit Services") and therefore covered by the annual audit budget; (ii) services that are considered indirectly audit related ("Consultation Services") but not covered by the annual audit budget; and (iii) non-audit services ("Non-Audit Services").
-Pursuant to the Policy, no services other than the Audit Services can be provided by the Company's external auditors unless the following conditions are met:
+The Policy divides the services in three categories: (i) services that are considered audit related ("Audit Services") and therefore covered by the annual audit budget; (ii) services that do not qualify as audit services ("Other Mandates"); and (iii) services that cannot be provided by the external auditors ("Prohibited Mandates").
+Pursuant to the Policy, no Other Mandate can be provided by the Company's external auditors unless the following conditions are met: